Jordan Kensington

-Jordan Kensington is a British entrepreneur, artist, actor, songwriter, television and radio presenter best known as the founder of the Urban Music Awards, an awards show celebrating the achievement of hip hop, R&B, soul and jazz music artists in six countries annually.
+Jordan Kensington is a British serial Entrepreneur, artist, actor, songwriter, television and radio presenter best known as the founder of the Urban Music Awards, an awards show celebrating the achievement of hip hop, R&B, soul and jazz music artists in six countries annually.
 He also designed, created and developed a brand of smart phones and tablet PCs called Zuricom.

-His business interests under the umbrella of Invincible Media Group include Urban Music Awards, a magazine, radio station, television production company, record label, celebrity management agency and a primary school and college.
+His business interests under the umbrella of Invincible Republic Group include Urban Music Awards, a magazine, radio station, television production company, record label, celebrity management agency and a primary school and college.
 He has taken the roles of recording executive, actor, musician, executive producer of Sky TV's Britain's Next Urban Superstar, writer, radio presenter and presented one report for the BBC 1 local news strand Inside Out.

 Early years

 Jordan Kensington was born in Wandsworth, London, the son of Emmanuel Kensington and Agnes Makia.
 He grew up in St. Lucia and Cameroon, and moved back to London in 1995.

 Kensington attended South Thames College and later studied law at London South Bank University.